Sunday, March 29, 2026

 It worked.

-With hunger, homelessness, AIDS, and tuberculosis thriving, Ronald Reagan's vice-president (and former Director of the CIA) George Herbert Walker Bush won the White House in the fall.
+With hunger, homelessness, AIDS, and tuberculosis thriving, Ronald Reagan's vice-president (and former CIA director) George Herbert Walker Bush won the White House in the fall and continued the "Reagan Revolution," otherwise known as vicious class war.

-Expressing a fairly common business consensus, chief economist David Hale of Kemper Financial Services, estimated that the Reagan years had bled the U.S. of one trillion dollars, an unprecedented financial hemorrhage at the time.
+Expressing a fairly common business consensus, chief economist David Hale of Kemper Financial Services estimated that the Reagan years had bled the U.S. of one trillion dollars, an unprecedented financial hemorrhage (at the time) that had left the country "seemingly awash in a sea of red ink."

 Sources: